kastoras/goapp/README.md

 Modify the random string generator to generate only hex values and verify its accuracy and resource usage by creating a test and a benchmark run.

+### Implementation for feature A

+#### Generate Random Hex

+The RandString function has been modified to select only characters that are available in the hex system.

+Another solution could be to use an external package like `github.com/thanhpk/randstr` in order to generate a random hex.

+#### Test functionality

+This package `github.com/stretchr/testify/assert` added in order to create test assertions.

+Use this command `go test -v -cover "./pkg/util"` to run the functionality accuracy test & check code test coverage.

+Use this command `go test -bench=. "./pkg/util"` to run the benchmark test.

 ### B

 Extent the API to also return the Hex value in WS connection.
 I.e. a browser that open a connection to `localhost:8080` should see the HEX values.